Research data services

 UMN partners

-- Data Science Initiative.
-DSI aims to make a mark in data science research, nationally and internationally, by charting new research directions and enabling the development of new methods, data sets, and software that are used to address grand challenges facing our state, nation, and the world.
+• Data Science and AI Hub.
+The AI Hub aims to make a mark in data science research, nationally and internationally, by charting new research directions and enabling the development of new methods, data sets, and software that are used to address grand challenges facing our state, nation, and the world.
 One RDS member is also a member of a DSI subgroup.
 RDS and DSI co-hosted the 2023 UMN Day of Data Event.

 National partners